danielmesquitta/mcp-playground/README.md

 }
 ```

-Restart Claude Desktop and you can now use the `lookup_address` tool!
+Restart Claude Desktop, and you can now use the `lookup_address` tool!

 ## Tool: lookup_address